Democratic Republic of the Congo

 After the 2023 presidential election, Tshisekedi had a clear lead in his run for a second term.
 On 31 December 2023, officials said that President Felix Tshisekedi had been re-elected with 73% of the vote.
 Nine opposition candidates signed a declaration rejecting the election and called for a rerun.

 In May 2024, during a parliamentary crisis related to the election for the leadership of parliament, Christian Malanga led an attempted coup which was repelled by security forces loyal to President Félix Tshisekedi.
-Three belligerents reportedly carrying US passports were arrested by security forces, and videos of their capture shared online.
+Three belligerents reportedly carrying US passports were arrested by security forces, and videos of their capture were shared online.

 Geography